A Collimation System Baseline Design for the Electron Storage Ring at the Electron-Ion Collider: Collimation System Design

 \section{Collimation System Design}

 The general design overview of the ESR lattice at all energies is discussed in Ref.~\cite{Marx_2023}.
-The current lattice v6.3.1 used in the study does not include the ePIC detector solenoid field, crab cavities required for the crab crossing scheme, or machine errors and misalignments.
+The current lattice v6.3.1~\cite{Nosochkov:2025vmb} used in the study includes compensation of non-linear chromaticity but does not include the ePIC detector solenoid field, crab cavities required for the crab crossing scheme, or machine errors and misalignments.

+Previous studies at electron storage rings have shown that beam losses are often effectively single-turn at the point of final loss~\cite{PhysRevAccelBeams.24.081001}.
+This emphasizes the importance of placing the collimation system upstream of the protected region and as close as possible to it, in order to intercept halo particles on trajectories leading to losses before they reach sensitive components.

+Although beam losses from Touschek scattering and beam–gas interactions are generated throughout the ring, only a fraction of these particles reaches the interaction region.
+The ESR collimation system is therefore designed to intercept this population in phase space before it is lost in IR6.

-The betatron collimation insertion has been integrated into the ESR lattice at IR4.
-This location was strategically selected as the closest upstream insertion region to IR6.
-Previous electron beam collimation studies at other machines have shown that the dominant losses are of a single-turn nature~\cite{PhysRevAccelBeams.24.081001}, emphasizing the importance of placing the collimation system as close as possible to the region being protected in order to intercept the beam halo before it reaches sensitive equipment.
-IR4 provides the optimal balance: it is sufficiently close to efficiently remove halo particles generated by scattering processes, while also being far enough upstream (approximately \SI{600}{m}) to prevent particles forward-scattered off the collimators from propagating into IR6.
+The betatron collimation insertion has been integrated into the ESR lattice at IR4, selected as the closest upstream insertion region to IR6 with favorable optics conditions for halo interception.
+IR4 provides a suitable compromise: it is sufficiently close to IR6 to intercept halo particles contributing to downstream losses, while also being far enough upstream (approximately \SI{600}{m}) to reduce the probability of forward-scattered particles propagating directly into IR6.
+The collimator locations are further guided by the phase advance with respect to the limiting apertures in IR6, enabling efficient interception of the relevant phase-space trajectories.
+A more systematic optimization of phase relationships and potential leakage, as well as the impact of machine imperfections, will be addressed in future studies.

 Figure~\ref{fig:ir4_lattice} shows the schematic layout of the IR4 section designated for the collimation insertion.
 The presence of the injection insertions for both rings, as well as the HSR RF cavities located in IR4, makes it challenging to identify suitable positions for the ESR collimators without interfering with existing equipment or creating unnecessary beam losses near sensitive components.
 The available drift spaces for installing the collimators are located downstream of IP4, with most positioned after the HSR RF cavities.
 This placement minimizes the risk of scattered particles interacting with the injection hardware or RF structures.